 Regular meetings, usually the first Wednesday of each month, offer a forum for relaxed networking, presentations from business experts and public officials, and finding out what is really happening in Pasadena that will benefit your business.

 The PBA awards thousands of dollars in scholarship each year.
 Although endowed with the profits from its two history books, the PBA holds a fundraiser each year to supplement the funds.
 Open to the public, the Scholarship Fundraiser Bull Roast in March is welcomed by everyone as a chance to get out after a long winter.

-The social event of the year for Pasadena, the hot steamed crabs at Kurtz's Beach in mid-July bring everyone out to enjoy summer weather with friends and neighbors.
+The social event of the year for Pasadena, the hot steamed crabs at Kurtz's Beach bring everyone out to enjoy the end of summer weather with friends and neighbors.
 Open to the pubic, members also invite employees and their families to share great food, music, and prizes.
 The crab feast will be held in late September.

 For avid golfers as well as Sunday duffers, Pasadena’s Compass Pointe Golf Course is the site of the Annual Golf Tournament heldp in September.
 It's a day of fun and friendly competition.

 PBA members showcase their businesses in a festive atmosphere that encourages attendance by the community.
 This fall event gives an up-close look at each business in its own booth where potential customers can meet members personally.
 There is always a complimentary buffet and drinks.

 Thousands of people line the streets of Pasadena as over 60 floats and marching units pass by on the first Sunday in November.
 The Parade is telecast on local cable channels on Thanksgiving Day.
 In 2014, tons of food was collected by member businesses and along the parade route for distribution to local food pantries.
 Just one more example of great businesses making a great community.